greg-raven/Uncommon-Sense/_posts/2015-11-09-a-depraved-taste-for-equality.md

 ---
-title: 'A depraved taste for equality'
+title: "A depraved taste for equality"
 layout: post
 categories:
 - equality